-1.7.5 Holistic options assessment approach
+1.7.4 Holistic options assessment approach

 Our team is deliberate about testing options for programming against the outcomes sought, levels of service and community needs.
+We prioritise understanding the root cause of issues or failures, and tailor our maintenance approach accordingly.
+This means not persisting with maintenance spending when investments in drainage or pavement are needed, nor automatically replacing aging pavements without considering alternative treatments like pavement stabilisation.
+Our strategy involves assessing each road based on its current use and assigning appropriate work to it, being flexible across budgets to get the best overall value for the network for our total spend.
 Where relevant, we also carefully consider non-asset options such as policy or process advancement, appreciating that continuous improvement helps to keep us at the cutting edge of cost/resourcing efficiency, which ultimately ensures that our programme evolves with the changing needs of asset users.